The Drive to Hội An

 “Leave him,” she said.

-“Fuck me dead,” Hugh muttered, dropping his motorbike and bag of speakers on the ground.
-“They need to clean this place.
-It's slippery as fuck!
+“Fuck me dead,” he muttered, trying to keep his bike upright and dropping his bag of speakers with a loud thud.
+“They need to clean this fucking place.
+It's slippery as fuck here!
 Good thing I saw you cunts, because I almost drove right past!”

-I felt the tension of a hundred witness statements, so I jumped on the motorbike and said, “We’re leaving.”
+I felt the tension of a hundred witness statements, so I said, “We’re leaving,” and I jumped on the Nouvo.

-About an hour south of Huế, riding with the ocean to our left, and a flat expanse of farms, factories, and mountains to our right, I heard a horrible, high-pitched whining noise.
-Then Hugh flew past us, with his arm in the air and a wind-torn stream of beer hitting him in the face.
+About an hour south of Huế, riding with the ocean to our left and farms, lagoons, and jagged mountains to our right, we heard the high-pitched, whining howl of an old rental begging for mercy, and then we saw him, laughing as he flew past us, with one arm in the air and a stream of beer hitting him in the face.

 “What a guy,” I said.

-But those visions floated away as we drove into a mountaintop village of shanties, souvenir shops, and something that looked like a machine gun pillbox.
-A few people ran out to wave us in, but we were in no mood to compare prices, so we stopped at the nearest shop, where a woman scrambled out with chairs and set them between display cases of jade and silver.
+But that memory faded as we drove into a mountaintop village of shanties, souvenir shops, and an old temple, next to what appeared to be a machine gun pillbox.
+A few people ran out to wave us in, but we were in no mood to negotiate, so we just stopped at the nearest one, where a woman brought out chairs and placed them between display cases filled with jade figurines and silver jewelry.

 “Hot coffee,” I said, still shivering.
 “As hot as you can make it.”